1. Home

 Given:

-An exfiltration trench is an excavated trench consisting of a conduit such as a perforated pipe surrounded by stone aggregate used to capture and allow infiltration of storm water runoff into the surrounding soils from the bottom and sides of the trench.
+An exfiltration trench is a dug-out trench that includes a conduit, typically a perforated pipe, encircled by stone aggregate.
+Its purpose is to collect and enable the infiltration of stormwater runoff into the adjacent soil from both the bottom and sides of the trench.

-Runoff from each rain event is captured and treated primarily through settling and exfiltration.
-The perforated pipe is used to increase the storage available in the trench and to help exfiltration by evenly distributing the runoff over the length of the system.
+Each instance of rainfall runoff is captured and primarily treated through settling and exfiltration.
+The presence of a perforated pipe aids in expanding the storage capacity within the trench and facilitates exfiltration by evenly dispersing the runoff along the entire length of the system.

 Exfiltration trench recovery analysis